You love the Monoprice Select Mini. We love the Monoprice Select Mini. Everyone loves the Monoprice Select Mini.

 The V29 whistle sounds exactly as loud and irritating as intended, which means the hollow chambers were printed clean without obstructions.
 The Graphica Mega Ghost and its obscenely long tongue also printed intact, where the hinge for the tongue was printed in one piece and glided smoothly.

 The 3DBenchy at 100 microns also printed intact and the quality of the detailing was impressive.
 This is a $219 machine, remember.
 The only major error was the prow of the boat, where there was some significant “wurfling” of the layers.

 In general operation, prints tended to fail when the filament spool snagged itself, or when we failed to apply enough adhesive glue to the print bed.
 We can’t attribute these issues to the Monoprice Select Mini itself — it’s an occupational hazard of FFF printing — but it’s still frustrating when it does happen.

 A minor niggle is that during operation the print bed slides forward towards the front of the machine, which can obstruct access to the click-wheel controls.

 One more quirk is that the temperature of the hotend seemed to have a margin of error of about 5°C. For example, if the temperature was set to 215°C, the control panel indicated that it was hovering between 213°C and 217°C.

-This didn’t impact too badly on our PLA-based test prints, but such inconsistency will cause problems when printing with materials more sensitive to temperature changes.
+This didn’t impact too badly on our PLA-based test prints, but such inconsistency will cause problems when using the Monoprice Select Mini to print with materials more sensitive to temperature changes.

-Some notes about the upgrade options for the Monoprice Select Mini.
+Some notes about the upgrade options for the Monoprice Select Mini 3D printer.
 Officially, there aren’t any!
 But a great many makers are excited about the possibilities of hacking this printer to improve performance.
-ALL3DP will be investigating these in due course.

 Hackaday has listed some of the best fixes to date, including adding an adaptor for an E3D V6 hotend — widely considered the industry standard for desktop 3D printing.